Licking Heights High School

 Licking Heights High School is a public high school in Pataskala, Ohio.
 It is the only high school in the Licking Heights Local School District.
-The school mascot is the Hornet.
+Their school mascot is the Hornet.

 History

 In November 2018, construction began on a new high school for the school district.
 What was the first high school building, initially built in 2003, became the new middle school, with the new high school finishing construction in August 2020.

 A new extension was added in November 2024 for an accommodation of approximately 300-350 more students.

 Academics

-The school provides approximately 10 AP courses, along with several Dual Enrollment courses through the Central Ohio Technical College, and other local colleges providing opportunities for higher level course credits (OU Pickerington, Columbus State).
+The school provides approximately 10 AP courses, along with several Dual Enrollment courses through the Central Ohio Technical College, and other local colleges providing opportunities for higher-level course credits (OU Pickerington, Columbus State).
 The first National Merit Finalist from Licking Heights High School earned that distinction in 2013.

 Activities

 Licking Heights High School has performing arts, athletics, and academic programs/clubs to join.